 As the Smosh channel continues to move closer to Ray William Johnson’s spot at the top of the YouTube subscriber leaderboard, Ian Hecox and Anthony Padilla‘s most recent satellite channel continues a meteoric rise towards the top.
 Smosh Games, the collaborative effort featuring Smosh and Clevver Games, has passed the one million subscriber mark, joining fewer than 150 channels among that number.

 Last year, when Epic Meal Time notched its millionth subscriber in less time than it takes to make a baby, we claimed it was the fastest channel to a million subs.
 If it was, Smosh Games just blew it out of the water.
-The star-studded hub posted its first video just three months and two days ago, just 93 days before it passed the million-sub milestone.
-That amounts to 10752 subs a day, 448 an hour, and one every eight seconds.
+The star-studded hub posted its first video just three months and two days ago, which was only 93 days before it passed the million-sub milestone.
+That amounts to 10,752 subs a day, 448 an hour, and one every eight seconds.
 Even Psy needed to run a channel for nearly two years before he exploded into overnight Internet superstardom.